 Everything starts with the ball of yarn and a crochet hook.
 Me standing in front of the yarn stash deciding on the right yarn color and fiber type.
 The yarn is so important, but at the same time, so many possibilities.
 I love my work so much.
-Designing new crochet patterns is always an exciting work for me.
+Designing a new crochet pattern is always an exciting time for me.
 I can spend hours and days crocheting, counting stitches and tearing my work apart.
-Just to make it the way I’ve imagined.
+Just to make it the way I’ve imagined it.
 I write down every step on the piece of paper which might look to you like a big mess that only I can read.
 And you are right!

 The first draft is nothing like the final pattern.
-When the final item is ready, I crochet a brand new one, write a digital version of the pattern and take photos of all the important steps and parts that might be tricky to understand.
+When the garment is ready, I crochet a brand new one, write a digital version of the pattern and take photos of all the important steps and parts that might be tricky to understand.
 The last thing on my to-do list, before I release the pattern, is to test the pattern.
-And this is where I need your help.
+And that’s where I need your help.

 What is a pattern tester?